yousef-indja/git-flow-exercise/walkthrough/5-hotfix.md

 ## :running: Activities

+Start by looking at the diagram from the GitFlow article and find the hotfix.

-Follow along with the activities below to walk through the process of creating a hotfix branch, creating a feature branch for the changes, getting changes merged into the hotfix, then merging the hotfix into both the `master` and `develop` branches.
+Follow along with the activities below to walk through the process of creating a hotfix branch, then merging the hotfix into both the `master` and `develop` branches.

 ### 1 - Create the Hotfix Branch

-__Maintainers__
+__One Team Member__

 Create a branch off of `master` named `hotfix-1.0.1`:
 ```sh